tbensky/npct/README.md

 * The ESP32 code, [npct.c](https://github.com/tbensky/npct/blob/master/npct/main/npct.c) is a mashup of two example files in the ESP32 development package: [gatts_demo.c](https://github.com/espressif/esp-idf/blob/master/examples/bluetooth/bluedroid/ble/gatt_server/main/gatts_demo.c) and [gattc_demo.c](https://github.com/espressif/esp-idf/blob/master/examples/bluetooth/bluedroid/ble/gatt_client/main/gattc_demo.c).
 The server demo (gatt**s**) handles incoming BLE requsts on a couple of pseudo BLE services.
 The client demo, gatt**c** scans for the server's services in BLE space and connects to it.
 So I pared down the server to just one service and characteristic, and pulled the BLE name scanning out of the client, then combine them all into one.
 The code needs more refactoring and pruning of code that isn't needed.
 Kudos to the ESP32 team for providing such a useful set of complete, and comprehensive examples (that actually work).
 Thanks also to two people I never met or communcationed with for various BLE postings around Github and the web: [nkolban](https://github.com/nkolban) and [chegewara](https://github.com/chegewara).

+* The ESP32 is pretty awesome.
+Work, great documentation, etc.

 * The ID system used here works as follow.

 	1. Everyone starts by running `config.html` to configure the ESP32.
 The first time though, An md5 is computed based on as many random things as I could think of in `config.html`.
 This initial md5 is their `private code.`  Another md5 is then calculated from `some salt` + `private code.`  The 32 character length of this 2nd md5 is their `public code`, but it is a tad long for a BLE name, so it is cut in half to 16 (I read somwhere that entropy is still pretty uniform in such a thing).